-Vera is a mom, gardener, and farm-based educator who comes from a family of teachers.
+Vera (she/her) is a mom, gardener, and farm-based educator who comes from a family of teachers.
 She became the FBEN Coordinator in 2013, and saw the Network's potential to connect peers through shared values of experiential learning, joy, equity and inclusion, and a humble desire to grow.
-Vera believes farms are the best places for relationship building, learning through doing, and connecting with oneself and the ecological communities that support us, and that everyone has the right to these opportunities.
-Vera's job brings her across Vermont for agritourism collaborations, and throughout the Shelburne Farms campus to eradicate invasive species, harvest crops, teach camp, welcome visitors to the farm, and plan professional learning workshops that nourish the whole person, all alongside a wonderful Shelburne Farms team.
+Vera believes farms are the best places for relationship building, and connecting with oneself and the ecological communities that support us, and that everyone has the right to these opportunities.
+Vera's job brings her across Vermont for agritourism collaborations, and throughout the Shelburne Farms campus to eradicate invasive species, harvest crops, teach camp, welcome visitors, and plan professional learning workshops that nourish the whole person, all alongside a wonderful Shelburne Farms team.

 Kali holds a Bachelor of Arts degree from Hampshire College.
 Her main areas of study were African-American studies, Cultural and Education Studies, and Sustainable Community Development.
 Her Senior thesis was entitled “Let's Build a Garden: Integrative Food and Garden Enrichment Education in Springfield Public Schools.”
 Her thesis explored the food system within her home city of Springfield, Massachusetts, and the potential garden-based education holds in creating more equitable and just food systems.

 Want to learn more?
 Check out our social media pages (Instagram and Facebook) to stay up to date with current work and offerings from the Farm-Based Education Network and our members.
 If you are interested in having your organization’s work promoted, reach out to Kali through email or through our social media platforms to collaborate.